 Find the right view

 Find a nice spot overlooking the entire view of the scene where you wish to take your panoramic picture.
-Make sure that this spot has a clear unobstructed view of the scene with few subject movements.
+Make sure that this spot has a clear unobstructed view of the scene with a few subject movements.
 This means that there should not be too many subjects moving around in the scene as this can cause alignment issues when you are stitching your pictures.
 If you are photographing a distant landscape, the effect of Parallax (the shifting of an object as the camera changes position) is minimized by the great distance to the subject; however, if there are foreground objects close to the camera, parallax created as the camera pans, it can cause difficulties for the stitching software and leaves your image with unwanted issues.

 Choosing the Camera and accessories

-Any SDLR camera with manual control of the exposure can be suitable for the panorama photography.
+Any SDLR camera with manual control of the exposure can be suitable for panorama photography.
 I find zoom lenses to be the most useful for panoramic photography.
 You can certainly photograph panoramas with fixed/prime lenses, but being able to zoom in and out will give you more options and versatility.
 I recommend using Canon EF 24-70mm f/2.8L II USM or Canon EF-S 18-200mm f/3.5-5.6 IS.
 If you are more comfortable to use a prime lens, you may use Canon EF 50mm f/1.2L USM.

 You need a Tripod with a built-in bubble level (to horizontally level the camera), a ball head so you can smoothly and accurately turn your camera to capture the sections of the scene, and an L bracket to let you mount the camera on the tripod in the vertical (portrait) orientation as shown in the following figure.